Michigan Personal Injury Settlement Amounts

 Cap on Pain and Suffering Damages in Michigan Malpractice Cases

-Michigan law has a maximum cap on the amount of non-economic damages that a plaintiff can be awarded in medical malpractice cases.
+Michigan law has a maximum cap on the amount of non-economic damages a plaintiff can be awarded in medical malpractice cases.
 Non-economic damages are better known as pain and suffering damages.
-The non-economic damages cap is currently $470,000, but it is adjusted upward for inflation each year.
+The non-economic damages cap is currently $470,000 but is adjusted upward for inflation each year.

-In cases where the plaintiff suffers from permanent paralysis (hemiplegic, paraplegic or quadriplegic) due to an injury to the brain or spinal cord, or where there is permanently impaired cognitive capacity or permanent loss of (or damage to) a reproductive body part, the cap is currently in excess of $850,000.
+In cases where the plaintiff suffers from permanent paralysis (hemiplegic, paraplegic, or quadriplegic) due to an injury to the brain or spinal cord or where there is permanently impaired cognitive capacity or permanent loss of (or damage to) a reproductive body part, the cap is currently more than $850,000.

 Michigan Product Liability Cases